lifelike/pangamebook/README.md

         "c" : "2"}
 # Development
 Bug reports and feature requests are welcome on GitHub.
-The goal is to keep this tool very simple and focus on only numbering the sections.
+The goal is to keep this tool simple and focus on only shuffling and numbering the sections.
 Additions are most likely better done by creating additional Pandoc filters, leaving it to end-users to decide what filters to combine.

 Pangamebook is version managed using a private